 JBA TIBOR Reform

-This website introduces our efforts taken in relation to the "First Phase of JBA TIBOR Reform" implemented in July 2017 to enhance the transparency, robustness, and reliability of JBA TIBOR and subsequent the "Second Phase of JBA TIBOR Reform" that has undertaken with the aim of further enhancing the robustness.
+This page outlines our efforts related to the "First Phase of JBA TIBOR Reform" which was implemented in July 2017 to enhance the transparency, robustness, and reliability of JBA TIBOR and the subsequent "Second Phase of JBA TIBOR Reform" which is being undertaken with the aim of further enhancing the robustness.

 JBA TIBOR Reform